Skip to content

 Note

-In UF Android Client Service ≥ v1.5.0 the ufConf.conf will be ignored after the first time a configuration is provided via the Third-Party Integration API.
+In UF Android Service ≥ v1.5.0 the ufConf.conf will be ignored after the first time a configuration is provided via the Third-Party Integration API.
 This behaviour is implemented to prevent possible configuration changes through the use of ufConf.conf.

 Events and Machine States